 Let's have a little talk with our expert in compression technology, Antonin Descampe !

-During an interview, Antonin explained us how the JPEG XS technology differs from other codecs & what are the advantages of JPEG XS compared to other existing codecs.
+Antonin Descampe is co-founder of intoPIX and member of the JPEG committee since 2005.
+He will explain how the JPEG XS technology differs from other codecs & what are the advantages of JPEG XS compared to other existing codecs.

 What is JPEG XS and how does it differ from JPEG 2000, Motion JPEG and various MPEG standards ?

 The main difference between JPEG XS and existing codecs from JPEG, MPEG or other standardization Committees is that compression efficiency is not the main target.
 Whereas other codecs primarily focus on their compression efficiency, disregarding latency or complexity, JPEG XS addresses the following question: “How can we ultimately replace uncompressed video?”.

-The goal of JPEG XS is therefore to allow increasing resolutions, frame rates and number of streams, while safeguarding all advantages of an uncompressed stream, i.e. interoperability, visually lossless quality, multi-generation robustness, low power consumption, low latency in coding and decoding, ease of implementation, small size on chip (no additional DDR), and fast software running on general purpose CPU and GPU.
+The goal of JPEG XS is therefore to allow increasing resolutions, frame rates and number of streams, while safeguarding all advantages of an uncompressed stream, i.e. interoperability, visually lossless quality, multi-generation robustness, low power consumption, low latency in coding and decoding, ease of implementation, small size on chip (no additional DDR memory chip), and fast software running on general purpose CPU and GPU.